baoduy/hbd.astro-paper/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 ## Built-in template

-When creating a .NET application with Docker support, a Dockerfile will be automatically generated for the project.
+Let's start with a simple API for a .NET application with Docker support.
+Once begun, a Dockerfile will automatically be generated for the project.

-Let's begin with a simple API and the following Dockerfile.
+Here's how a basic Dockerfile might look.

 ```ps
 FROM mcr.microsoft.com/dotnet/aspnet:7.0 AS base